-There are clearly many actions we can take to move forward and shape the world we want to live in post-pandemic, but I want to highlight five that I believe are essential — not just for the fashion industry but for organizations everywhere.
+There are clearly many actions we can take to move forward and shape the world we want to live in post-pandemic, but I want to highlight five that I believe are essential — not just for the fashion industry but for organisations everywhere.

 Ensure your brand and team reflect the world

 When I took the job at British Vogue in 2017, I started by creating a manifesto: to represent the world in which we live, regardless of size, race, ethnicity, gender, sexuality, economic background and so on.

 People didn’t see themselves reflected in Vogue.
 I wanted to change that.
 Not just in the pages and our digital content, but in the team too.
 To be representative, you need a multitude of voices in your business creating the work — you can’t have an inclusive magazine or brand without having an inclusive staff.